naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: Which means no one's ever around, we can party as long as we want!

-UlalaMollyAnnoyed: Yeahhhh, I don't think that was his point.
+UlalaMolly Annoyed: Yeahhhh, I don't think that was his point.

 WitchArrietty: What was it then?

-OniSilverHappy: It was just a simple observation.
+OniSilver Happy: It was just a simple observation.
 Nothing more.

 UlalaMolly: Oh…

 WitchArrietty: You're acting awfully strange right now.
 You don't think there's actually ghosts or the like do you, Molly?
 I mean, not that I would complain.

-UlalaMollyHappy: Of course not!
+UlalaMolly Happy: Of course not!
 T-That's not scientific at all!
 Why would I believe in such silly supernatural non-sense?

 WitchArrietty: Oh man, that would be *so* cool though!
 We'd be having the Halloween adventure of a life time!

-UlalaMollySad: Hahaha… *Really* into the Halloween spirit, Arri?
+UlalaMolly Sad: Hahaha… *Really* into the Halloween spirit, Arri?

 %Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.